YamHorin/YamHorin/README.md

 💬  welcome

-🙌 currently working as a BI developer
+🙌 currently working as a BI and JAVA intergration developer at metropolinet israel

 🌱 currently in finale-year B.Sc. in software engineering specializing in Machine Learning and AI, while actively developing my skills in various programming environments.